lua-cookbook/lua-cookbook/src/book/en_US/00-intro.md

     x, y = y, x

-The _assignment_ statement `x = 1` is not an expression - it does not return a value.
+The _assignment_ statement `x = 1` is not an expression - it does not return a value as in C or Java.

 ### Numeric `for` loops